Contents strategy

 Strictly excluded business

-Oberbank distances itself from industries, companies and business practices that, in its view, could result in unacceptable impacts on the environment, social aspects and governance (ESG).
 The following exclusion criteria based on sustainability aspects are mandatory for new customer business as well as for new fields of business that existing customers may enter into, and they are not subject to any option for approval.

 Criterion |